FEniCS/performance-test/README.md

-# Performance test codes for FEniCS/DOLFIN
+# Performance test codes for FEniCS/DOLFIN-X

 This repository contains solvers for testing the parallel performance of DOLFIN and the underlying linear solvers.
 It tests elliptic equations - Poisson equation and elasticity - in three dimensions.

-Representative performance [data](performance.md) is provided for reference.
+Representative performance [data](performance.md) is provided for reference (Work in Progress).

 ## Building